department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/preferred-facility/discovery-and-research/internal-usability-study-findings.md

 ## Recommendations

-- Our study shows there were no major usability issues, and people easily navigated our design to update their list of facilites.
+- Our study shows there were no major usability issues, and people easily navigated our design to update the list of facilites.
 We should move forward with our overall design pattern for the study with VAOS.

 - Since 4 of 5 participants incorrectly assumed the list was sorted chronologically, we should add text above the list to communicate how it is sorting to minimize the cognitive effort required to process long lists.